-The Things We Lose, The Things We Leave Behind, November 2013)
+The Things We Lose, The Things We Leave Behind

 “O’Callaghan’s ability to use words to convey emotion is astonishing.
 He can draw you into each story in a few sentences, the words coming up from the page and wrapping around you, transmitting that emotion, the aching from the core of the piece into the reader themselves… a delight to read, with strong, immediate prose, a distinctive style that becomes a thing of beauty.“